 But—what if you’re writing a personal statement for business, for a resume in the UK, or for a cover letter?
 In that case, see these guides:

 - For the UK: Personal Statement/Personal Profile for Resume/CV: Examples

 - For a resume summary: Professional Resume Summary Examples (25+ Statements)

-- For a cover letter: How to Write a Cover Letter for a Job in 2020 (12+ Examples)
+- For a cover letter: How to Write a Cover Letter for a Job (12+ Examples)

 Now let’s get you into the interview room with a personal statement example you can use: